 Download a copy of the HRD Policy Memo on the GIC’s Wellness Program

 The Group Insurance Commission is offering a comprehensive wellness program for all active state employees working in the Executive Branch and Constitutional Offices who are enrolled in a GIC health plan.
 This program is designed to help employees become more knowledgeable and active about their health and to provide them with the tools to help them achieve their wellness and fitness goals.
 Specifically, this program will provide employees with opportunities to attend wellness trainings and to participate in on-line learning and assessment programs.
-The online program requires participants to complete a one-time health assessment and, from time-to-time, other online coaching programs.
+The online program enables participants to complete a one-time health questionnaire and, based on their results, participate in a telephonic coaching program.

 Agencies are encouraged to allow their employees to use their PC’s to participate in the on-line programs.
 Although employees should use their lunch periods and break periods to participate in the programs, agencies are encouraged to be flexible to ensure maximum participation.